Fueredoriku/Tacticool/README.md

 Run the server with java 17: https://adoptium.net/.

-Run the client with the java SDK bundled with android studio
+Run the client with the java SDK bundled with android studio (no need to make changes)

 To run server: